eyzmeng/eyzmeng/README.md

 * I am (undiagnosed, but very possibly) autistic and will interpret your words very literally, and may criticize you very directly.
-  That isn't to say that I don't care about your feelings; I just believe that corporate getalong "friendliness" is the *lack* of capacity to care about whatever the heck you are talking about.
+  That isn't to say that I don't care about your feelings; I just believe that corporate get-along "friendliness" is the *lack* of capacity to care about whatever the heck you are talking about.
 * I may "steal" work, but I make sure to give credit to people whose work I benefit from whenever I can.
 A friend, an artist